Inter-Frame Compression for Dynamic Point Cloud Geometry Coding: Experiments

-Table \ref{bdrate} shows the BD-Rate gains of the proposed method over the state-of-the-art.
+Table \ref{bdrate} shows the BD-Rate gains of the proposed method over the state-of-the-art using D1-PSNR.
 The lower the BD-Rate value, the more the improvement is.
-Our method achieves significant gains compared to G-PCC with an average of $91.68\%$ BD-Rate gains against G-PCC (octree), $84.41\%$ BD-Rate improvement over G-PCC (trisoup).
+Our method achieves significant gains compared to G-PCC with an average of $88.77\%$ BD-Rate gains against G-PCC (octree), $56.69\%$ BD-Rate improvement over G-PCC (trisoup).
 Compared to the deep learning-based model PCGCv2, we achieve a $34.08\%$ BD-Rate improvement.
 Compared to the V-PCC, we achieve a $62.69\%$ BD-Rate improvement over intra-frame encoding mode and $52.44\%$ BD-Rate improvement over inter-frame encoding mode.
-To the best of our knowledge, our method is the first deep learning-based method to outperform V-PCC inter-frame mode across all rates for dense photo-realistic point clouds.
+The proposed method outperforms V-PCC inter-frame mode across all rates for dense photo-realistic point clouds.
+Please note that in a previous version of this publication, we showed a $91.68\%$ BD-Rate gains against G-PCC (octree) and $84.41\%$ BD-Rate improvement over G-PCC (trisoup) but those gains were against TMC13-v14 but now we have updated G-PCC results to TMC13-v20.

-The rate-distortion curves for each test sequence and their average is plotted in Fig. \ref{results_1}.
-Fig. \ref{results_2} shows the zoomed-in version of Fig. \ref{results_1}.
-As can be seen, our method performs considerably better than G-PCC (octree) and G-PCC (trisoup) and has significant coding gains compared with the deep learning-based model PCGCv2.
+The D1-PSNR and D2-PSNR rate-distortion curves are shown in Fig. \ref{results_d1} and Fig. \ref{results_d2} respectively.
+As can be seen, the proposed method has significant coding gains compared with the deep learning-based model PCGCv2.
 It should be noted that compared with PCGCv2, our method performs much better at higher PSNR and still performs better than PCGCv2 at lower PSNRs.
 This is because both the proposed method and PCGCv2 transmit the three downsampled coordinates in a lossless manner and their corresponding features in a lossy manner.
 However, at lower PSNRs, most of the bits are consumed by coordinates (i.e., around 0.024 bpp) which constitutes the majority of the bitrate.
 At higher PSNR values most of the bitrates are due to features.
 Our inter-frame prediction network transmits only the residual of the features and, hence, can significantly decrease the feature bits transmitted leading to much higher gains at higher PSNR and bitrates.